peetlucas/demo-repo/README.md

 # Demo for Git
-Git, GitHub and GitHub Desktop Tutorial
+Git, GitHub and GitHub Desktop Tutorial!